 Unable to Obtain the Verification of Non-Filing Letter

 If you or your parents are not able to obtain the Verification of Non-Filing Letter you may provide our office with:

-- A signed statement from your parent(s) if a dependent student, or a student/spouse if an independent student certifying that:
+- A completed Parent Non-Filing Form (for parent(s) of a dependent student), or a completed Student Non-Filing Form (for student/spouse if an independent student) certifying that:

 - Attempted to obtain the 2020 letter from the IRS or other tax authorities and was unable to obtain the required documentation; and

 - Has not filed and is not required to file a 2020 income tax return, and a listing of the sources of any 2020 income earned by the individual from work and the amount of income from each source; and

 - A copy of IRS Form W-2, or an equivalent document, for each source of 2020 employment income received by your parent(s), yourself, or spouse